Self-Supervised Joint Encoding of Motion and Appearance for First Person Action Recognition: Experiments

-Another method parameter that can be analyzed is the number of input frames used for action recognition.
-Varying this number in the interval $[6,25]$, we did not observe significant differences for smaller values (between 6 and 8) while the error started (slightly) increasing for higher values.
-For the sake of brevity, in Table~\ref{table:ablation}, we report the optimal value (7) and the largest value tested (25).
-It can be seen that using 25 frames, the accuracy of \mymethod drops by 2.02\%.
-On the contrary, the baseline difference is negligible (0.25\%).
-We conjecture that this phenomenon is due to the fact that a sparser frame sampling is more favorable in our case since, as also observed in \cite{WangECCV2016}, a dense temporal sampling results in highly redundant information that is unnecessary for capturing the temporal dynamic of the video.
-Another possible cause is that, due to the reduced number of training samples available in GTEA-61, a larger number of frames increase the overfitting issues that affect our method.
+\textbf{Sparse sampling.} We start by analyzing the effect of the number $N$ of input frames used for action recognition (in both train and test).
+Using as reference the MS task and varying $N$ in the interval $[5,25]$, we did not observe significant differences for values between 9 and 11, while the error started (slightly) increasing for smaller and higher amounts (see Table~\ref{table:ablationFrameFeatures}, where we only report a selection of significant values).
+Since these results are consistent with those obtained with other MP tasks (which we do not show for the sake of brevity), we conjecture that, as also observed in \cite{WangECCV2016}, a dense temporal sampling results in highly redundant information that is unnecessary for capturing the temporal dynamic of the video.
+Conversely, a too small number of frames can cause the loss of relevant cues for the current action.
+That said, in our main experiments, we heuristically adapted $N$ to the average segment length of the analyzed dataset.

+\textbf{MP taks: input features.} The effectiveness of our auxiliary task depends primarily on the features it receives in input.
+A \quotes{natural} option for a ResNet backbone is using the output features of its residual blocks.
+Another possible choice is exploiting the spatio-temporal representations obtained from the ConvLSTM.
+As can be seen from Table~\ref{table:ablationFrameFeatures}, \texttt{conv5\_x} features largely improve those from lower layers (see \texttt{conv4\_x} accuracy, results from other blocks were significantly lower and omitted).
+We think that this is a clear indication that MP tasks benefit from leveraging high-level and more structured information for their analysis.
+As for the lower accuracy obtained by the ConvLSTM features, we hypothesize that the spatio-temporal processing capability of ConvLSTM makes the solution of the MP task easier.
+This reduces the need for the backbone to incorporate further motion information in its embeddings with negative effects on the main FPAR task.

+\textbf{Impact of the MP tasks.} To analyze the (individual and mutual) contribution of the different MP tasks, in Table~\ref{table:ablation} we report the average accuracy obtained by different variants of \mymethod along with the total number of parameters and GFLOPS of the resulting architecture.
+The table reports as well state of the art results on the same split.

+This ablation clearly highlight the contribution of the MP tasks.
+Both individual and combined tasks improve the baseline, although to different extents.
+OFR confirms to be the most difficult task to solve and, thus, the one providing the lower contribution to the final FPAR task.
+Conversely, the choice of translating the OF estimation into a classification problem showed to be effective.
+It is also interesting to note that the mutual contribution of individual tasks helps making more robust the MP problem, which in turns provide a better integration of appearance and motion information in the backbone.